-My full name is Cody James Pinkston, and I was born in Steamboat Springs, CO.
+My real name is Cody Pinkston, and I was born in Steamboat Springs, CO.
 An only child, I grew up in North Central Wisconsin but I’ve also lived in Colorado, New Mexico, Missouri, Texas, and currently Bend, OR with my wife, romance author Amy Pinkston.
 We have two cats, Ripley and Jonesy, who are named after Sigourney Weaver’s character in the Alien films and her cat.

 I’ve been writing stories since I was very little.
 My mom still has a lot of them.
 As an only child living in the country, I developed a vivid imagination and spent an awful lot of time pretending.
-I guess the world never was quite what I wanted it to be, and it still isn’t, but that’s why readers read and writers write.
+I guess the world never was quite what I wanted it to be, and it still isn’t, but that’s why readers read and writers write, right?
 My earliest stories tended to take dark twists and have supernatural elements, and these still appeal to me.
 But a mistake I made when I was younger was to think that the ability to turn a phrase and use big words made me a good writer.
 No one told me differently, and so a lot of what I wrote was eloquent for its own sake.
 I know now how useless eloquence is, though I still appreciate elegant, old-school construction.
 For an example, look no further than Lincoln’s famous Bixby letter, as read by George Marshall in Saving Private Ryan.
 I love that shit.